 - Resist the temptation to compare your grandkids to what others are doing.
 Children are all unique.
 They learn at different paces, have different strengths and weaknesses, and have different interests.
 For an interesting perspective on this, read about The Animal School.
 Also, because homeschooling is one-on-one and tailored to the child’s needs, it’s much more efficient than public school and doesn’t take as much time.
 Homeschooling is flexible and offers the freedom to work around other family needs.
 Don’t be alarmed if your grandkids don’t have the same hours as their public-schooled counterparts.

 - Resist the temptation to put your grandchildren on the spot by quizzing.
 You’ll get a feel for how they’re doing through interacting with them.
-Homeschooling is more about teaching reading and math, it’s about cultivating character, teaching manners, and passing on religious beliefs.
+Homeschooling is about more than just teaching reading and math, it’s about cultivating character, teaching manners, and passing on religious beliefs.

 - Attend a homeschool convention or enable your children (the parents) to go.
 Some conventions even offer a special class for grandparents.
 By going you’ll learn a lot more about homeschooling, and by being around other families you’ll be reassured about socialization.
 One such convention is the Teach Them Diligently convention.
 They offer a “family registration” which includes grandparents.
 You can find others by checking HSLDA’s events calendar, and you can also check with your state’s support group.